radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

 ---
-title: Feature Comparison Guide
+title: Feature comparison guide
 description: Compare features and plan upgrades accordingly
 ---

-## Upgrade Checklist: Upgrading from 7.4 to 8.1
+## Feature comparison guide

+Use the table below to see which features will change or be discontinued when moving from v7.4 to v8.1.

 | **Item / Feature** | **Where to find this feature in 7.4** | **Action to take** | **Availability in 8.1 (SaaS / Self-managed Identity Data Management)** |
 |---------------------|--------------------------|--------------------|---------------------------------------|